AstroChem/UVHDF5/README.md

 However, a frustrating complication with the `casapy` distribution is that in order to run scripts, you need to do something like

-    $ casapy --nologger --nogui -c MS_to_UVHDF5.py --MS YOUR_DATA.ms --out data.hdf5
+    $ casapy --nologger --nogui -c my_script.py

-which presents the problem that you need a copy of the script in your current directory.
+which presents the problem that you need a copy of `my_script.py` in your current directory.
 This is generally a bad idea because if you ever need to make an update to your script, it's hard to know whether that change is propagated to all of the copies of your scripts in the various directories you made copies to.
-To remedy this problem, I made BASH scripts that allow you to execute the script anywhere.
-In order to run these scripts anywhere, first you must identify the directory where you downloaded these scripts and add an environment variable to your `.bashrc` file (**note**: *not* your `.cshrc`).

-    # in your .bashrc
-    export UVHDF5_dir="/pool/scout0/UVHDF5"

-This is addition to what you've already done in the installation step, where you added the location of the direcotry to your system path (which could either be in your `.cshrc` or `.bashrc`, or whatever you use).
-Now, you can use these wrapper scripts in any directory on your system as
+Thankfully, to remedy this problem you can use a trick (thanks to @elnjensen) with the `which` statement to insert the full path to your installation at runtime.
+If you already downloaded this repository and then added this to your `PATH` try

+    $ which MS_to_UVHDF5.py
+    > /pool/scout0/UVHDF5/MS_to_UVHDF5.py

+if you added the scripts to your `PATH` correctly, you should see something similar.

-**Export to UVHDF5**
+**Export MS to UVHDF5**

-    MS_to_UVHDF5.sh -M 2M1207_12CO.data.ms -O data.hdf5

-Both of these options must be specified

-    -M The original measurement set that contains the data.
-    -O The outfile, which is an .hdf5 file to be created.
+    $ casapy --nologger --nogui -c `which MS_to_UVHDF5.py` --MS YOUR_DATA.ms --out data.hdf5

-**Import to MS**
+**Import UVHDF5 to MS**

-    UVHDF5_to_MS.sh -H data.hdf5 -M 2M1207_12CO.data.ms -O model.ms

-All three of these options must be specified

-    -H The UVHDF5 *.hdf5 file that contains your visibilities that you want to import.
-    -M The original measurement set that contains the data.
-This is copied to serve as a host for your new outfile.
-    -O The outfile, which is your new measurement set (*.ms) to be created.
+    $ casapy --nologger --nogui -c `which UVHDF5_to_MS.py` --HDF5 MY_MODEL.hdf5 --MS YOUR_ORIGINAL_DATA.ms --out MY_MODEL.hdf5

 ## Running using CASAC distribution